rushabhcodes/quartz/content/SEM_VI/SPCC Module Wise Important Questions.md

+Advantages:-
+► Since the assembler does not always reside in the main memory, it leaves more main memory space available to the user.
+Disadvantages:-
-# Module 1 - System Software
+► The programmer must do memory management since he explicitly does the allocation and linking for the loader# Module 1 - System Software

 ## Difference between Application Software and System Software